maiskt/hackathon.github.io/docs/06-Bank.md

       FF14_10     |  Which of the following have you ever done using a bank account?
 Received money from family members, friends,                            workmates or other acquaintances for regular support/allowances, to help with emergencies, or for other reasons                          (outside household)
       FF14_11     |  Which of the following have you ever done using a bank account?
 Account maintenance: Checked your account balance,                      changed PIN, received mini-statement, etc.

-* Levels
+Levels
-       + Yes
+* 1=Yes
-       + No
+* 0=No

-* Note:
+Note:
-       + 2018 surveys didn't include questions on cash-in (deposit), cash-out (withdraw) and conducting account maintenance.
+* 2018 surveys didn't include questions on cash-in (deposit), cash-out (withdraw) and conducting account maintenance.
-       + 2013, 2014, and 2017 surveys didn't include questions on conducting account maintenance.
+* 2013, 2014, and 2017 surveys didn't include questions on conducting account maintenance.

 ## BANK_ADV

-* Description: Counts individuals who have used a bank account for saving, borrowing, insurance, investment, bill payment or receiving wages or government benefits.
+Counts individuals who have used a bank account for saving, borrowing, insurance, investment, bill payment or receiving wages or government benefits.
 Using Bangladesh 2017 as an example, BANK_ADV was derived from questions FF14, FF22_1 and FB16A_1.

  Question Index   |                       Activities
   ----------------|-------------------------------------------------------------